Intellectual property in IMI

 For example, in the European Lead Factory, a range of companies are contributing their own compounds and targets to the project to create a Joint European Compound Collection.
 Organisations can run screenings to see if they can identify potential drug candidates or high‐quality pharmacological tools for the experimental validation of drug targets.

 The companies involved in NEWMEDS have pooled their data to create the largest-known database of studies on schizophrenia, including information from 67 studies.
 The database represents a unique resource that is helping the project partners identify new, more effective ways of running clinical trials and analysing clinical trial results.

 In the eTOX project, participating organisations are pooling their existing data on toxicity to develop novel, computer-based tools to test potential drugs for damaging effects on the heart and other vital organs.

 In order to ensure innovative trial design in Alzheimer's disease while protecting the assets of various compounds, investigational medicinal products and markers contributors (academia, biotech and industry), and patients’ data, the EPAD consortium has made use of the flexibility offered by IMI's IP policy in terms of ownership of project results and access rights to third parties.
-Additionally, all the data collected from the EPAD cohort and trial will be made publicly available for analysis to help researchers everywhere improve their understanding of the early, pre-dementia phase of Alzheimer’s disease.
+Additionally, all the data collected from the EPAD cohort and trial will be made available to EPAD participants and third parties via a request procedure (for details, please contact the EPAD consortium) for analysis to help researchers everywhere improve their understanding of the early, pre-dementia phase of Alzheimer’s disease.
 More on EPAD's IP safeguards